Shyam-AI/Image2image/README.md

            ii) Benchmark dataset ( these are the dataset which are available open source )

-           Note : for our application we have used coco dataset also tested on ImageNet dataset
+           Note : for our application we have used coco dataset (also tested on ImageNet dataset).

 # Building the generator
-          Here we are using unet over pretrained resnet-34 .Pre-training the generator seems to be giving excellent results better than just the Unet block (used in                         official paper) .
+            Here we are using unet over pretrained resnet-34 .
            Input : The generator takes L channel as the input which is the grayscale image .
            Output : The output from the generator is ab channel.